driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 ## Test it out

-You can test this setup locally on [Kind](https://kind.sigs.k8s.io/), just head over to [driv/blog-k8s-monitoring-mixin](https://github.com/driv/blog-k8s-monitoring-mixin) and follow the README.
+You can test this setup locally on [Kind](https://kind.sigs.k8s.io/), head over to [driv/blog-k8s-monitoring-mixin](https://github.com/driv/blog-k8s-monitoring-mixin) and follow the README.

 ## Conclusion

-Grafana Alloy and Mimir work together out of the box but Mimir, due to its distributed architecture, is an overkill for most single-cluster setups.
+Grafana Alloy and Mimir work well together out of the box.
+But Mimir's distributed architecture is overkill for most single-cluster setups.

-Mixins are great, they can bring in an amount of knowledge and best practices that would take us a long time to gain on our own.
+Mixins are powerful, they can bring in an amount of knowledge and best practices that would take us a long time to gain on our own.
-But things are still not fully mature, there is no clear strategy to implement GitOps for the generated files, which makes me think that the usage is not that widespread yet.
+But things are still not fully mature, there is no clear strategy to implement GitOps for the generated files.
+This makes me assume that the usage is not that widespread yet.

 The building blocks are there.
 Don't wait for the explosions, start with observability from day one.